plhhnu/CellGiQ/readme.md

      ​		`python code/case study`

-  If you want to test others, just replace the dataset GSE103322.csv (Note: use the specified database to replace the dataset LRI_dataset.csv)
+  If you want to test others, just replace the dataset `GSE103322.csv` (Note: use the specified database to replace the dataset` LRI_dataset.csv`)

+​		abc